Vivek170952/Lincheck/README.md

 # Lincheck
-This is a linux privilledge escilation checker tool that checks for common linux priviledge escilation techniques.
+This is a linux privilege escalation checker tool that checks for common linux privilege escilation techniques.

 Once you have get a initial foothold on a target machine than you can transfer this linux script on to the victim machine with python http server.